Posted by: Matt Hamlin | February 28, 2012

 The double flaming makes this Martini variation unique.
 The small amount of Amontillado goes a surprisingly long way in the cocktail.
 It’s surprisingly rich and flavorful.
 Dare I say, it’s the first vodka Martini I’ve ever enjoyed.
 I’m not about to abandon my Fifty Fifty any time soon, but I think having an interesting vodka Martini in one’s repertoire is important, given how popular they are with the uninitiated.

-Posted by: Matt Hamlin | January 18, 2012
+Posted by: Matt Browner Hamlin | January 18, 2012

 Sh*t Bartenders Say